Ancherny/UsbSendKeys/README.md

 # UsbSendKeys
-Translates usb game controller state into keypresses for given process
+Translates usb game controller state into keypresses

 This is a Windows .Net 4.6 console application.